+Our turtles are under extreme pressure, and this sanctuary plays a vital role protecting the turtles on Colombo’s urban beaches.
+Play your part in saving sea turtles on our amazing turtle project.
 On Colombo’s southern shore lies a small fishing village which is home to one of our projects, a turtle hatchery and sanctuary.
 For millennia, 5 species of turtle have laid their eggs on the beaches that form the city’s western boundary, and when they do the local hoteliers, police and navy alert the hatchery.
 The newly laid eggs are taken to the hatchery for reburial.
 This process is essential to protect the eggs, not only from their natural animal and avian predators but sadly from human predators too – who sell the legally protected eggs for as little as 10 rupees (£0.05) each.
 The sanctuary was set up 10 years ago by local fishermen to look after the many injured turtles they found on fishing trips.
-The Hatchery’s supports its work through seasonal tourist visits, which coincide with the egg-laying season, when the NE monsoon is on the opposite coast.
+The Hatchery supports its work through seasonal tourist visits, which coincide with the egg-laying season, when the NE monsoon is on the opposite coast.
 The fishermen can only fish during this calm period and have few alternative incomes to carry them through the remainder of the year when their small boats cannot risk the sea when the SW monsoon comes in.

 Join us in providing daily care for the turtles, you’ll be guided by local experts, best practice and current research.
-You will be involved egg collecting, reburial and hatchling release.
-You’ll have the opportunity to teach English to the fishermen and their children through games, sports, crafts and structured lessons.
-Join us on beach clean-ups to remove the plastic that’s washed ashore.
-You can help promote the hatchery work and increase visitor numbers - painting murals, and designing signs to guide tourists to the sanctuary.
+Oct/Nov -March/ Apr you’ll be involved in egg collection, and reburial and hatchling release.
+You may like to take the opportunity to teach English to the fishermen and their children through games, sports, crafts and structured lessons.
+Join us on beach clean-ups to remove the plastic that’s washed ashore, and help to promote the hatchery work and increase visitor numbers - painting murals, and designing signs to guide tourists to the sanctuary.
 Work with the tourists and their children when they visit and raise awareness of the hatchery in local schools.
-The Hatchery also needs strengthening and repair work after it was damaged in the storms of 2015, when 100 yards of beach in front of the village and a 50-year-old mangrove were swept away.
+May - September you could work at the sanctuary for a few days of your time off, looking after the turtles that remain, as well as the place itself.

 There are also opportunities to engage with the broader community, the local village requires infrastructure to be built, we will be installing toilets, showers as well as piping water to villager homes.